ukitgroup/mass-labeling/docs/user_guide.md

 - set system logging parameters, such as logger verbosity level,
 - data locations, such as the db url and the storage folder for images,
 - authentication parameters, such as cookie expiration time, cookie salt value,
-- cli import default paths, such as the default datasets archive path and the path to the JSON file with default model scores.
+- cli import default paths, such as the default datasets archive path and the path to the JSON file with default model rates.

 #### Create the assessment task workflow